 Large format slab tiles are ideal for floors and walls.
 They bring a streamlined finish to surfaces and provide a strength that will endure for years.

 From catwalks to interiors, pastels are back in a big way in 2018.
 Sugary and soft, the ice-cream tones of blue and pink can bring flavour to a stark, white space.

 Decorative tiles can gently break up a block colour of white and black.
 With everything blue trending, opt for Beaumont’s patterns in Royal Doulton blue, teal and grey, or beige and navy.

 Industrial look stays strong

 The benefit of going for the industrial look is you can amp it up or play it down.
 Metal coloured tiles in rust and copper come in mosaics and even three-dimensional shapes.
 They can be used as accents or bolder features such as splashbacks.

 Tile your own path

 Explore the full variety of looks and styles at one of our stylish display homes, which showcase the very latest in global interior trends.
-For advice and feedback, speak to one of our interior experts at Cosham Studios or take a look at our World of Homes experience centre where nine beautiful styles can be found on display in one handy location.
+For advice and feedback, speak to one of our interior experts at Plantation Design Studio or take a look at our World of Homes experience centre where nine beautiful styles can be found on display in one handy location.

 Take in the full range of colour options online with our interactive Visualiser, which can transform facades and interiors to your preferred colour code instantly.